Sutton Coldfield and North Birmingham Branch Warwickshire Beekeepers Association

 HONEY FOR SALE

 Before the current situation with Covid 19, we were able to sell honey from Sutton Coldfield apiary at the Visitors Centre, however this is now not possible.
 As a temporary arrangement we are selling it from James Mundye of 14 Lindridge Road, Sutton Coldfield B75 6HH for £6.50.
 You will see a sign with ‘Honey for Sale’.
-Alternatively, please contact Bernard Diaper on telephone number 07711 456932 who will happy to also assist.

 Due to Covid 19 Sutton Coldfield Apiary will be closed until further notice.

 History of Association